-Traffic Fatalities and Fatality per 100-Million Vehicle-Miles Traveled in the Boston Region MPO, 2004-2011
+Traffic Fatalities and Fatality per 100-Million VehicleMiles Traveled in the Boston Region MPO, 2004-2011 indicates that pedestrian fatalities did not decline at the same rate as total fatalities, and that they actually increased in three of the years.

 Examining traffic fatalities by mode reveals that pedestrians did not experience comparable safety improvements between 2004 and 2011.
 Figure 4-2 displays pedestrian and bicycle fatalities relative to total traffic fatalities from 2004 to 2011.
-The figure indicates that pedestrian fatalities did not decline at the same rate as total fatalities, and that they actually increased in three of the years.
+The figure